 What if my project is not associated with a Stackdriver account?

-How do I associate a Stackdriver account for my project?
+How do I associate a Stackdriver account with my project?

-With your project selected in the Cloud Platform Console, choose Stackdriver > Monitoring and follow the instructions to create a Stackdriver account.
+With your project selected in the Cloud Platform Console, choose Stackdriver > Monitoring and follow the instructions to create a Stackdriver account or to add your project to an existing account.
 For more information, see Creating a Stackdriver account.

 How much do I have to pay for the Premium Tier?